fenago/ml-scikit-keras-tensorflow/labs/lab_4.md

 instead of a column vector) and $\mathbf{\theta}^{\intercal}\mathbf{x}$ is the matrix multiplication of $\mathbf{\theta}^{\intercal}$ and **x**.
 It is of course the same prediction, except that it is now represented as a single-cell matrix rather than a scalar value.
-In this book I will use this notation to avoid switching between dot products and matrix multiplications.
+In this course I will use this notation to avoid switching between dot products and matrix multiplications.